 Dellani: How do you learn best?

 Wil:I learn best by doing.
 I've always been a hands on learner.
-The things I learn quickest & remember best are things I learned that way.
+The things I learn quickest and remember best are things I learned that way.

 Dellani: How open are you to new ideas and information?